 For full information and eligibility criteria see Warwick Taught Masters Scholarship SchemeLink opens in a new window.

-Warwick Postgraduate Taught Sanctuary Scholarships
+Warwick Postgraduate Taught Sanctuary Scholarships - Awaiting details for 2024/2025 entry

 The University is offering a limited number of fully-funded scholarships.
 Awards made for entry in October 2023 will include the following: